Free shipping eligible Supports COD (Cash on Delivery) and PayPal 100% secure transaction

 The early indigenous people of Tibet believed in Bon religion and thought that spirits resided in all things.
 Therefore, they wore and carried wooden or stone tablets engraved with totem symbols, praying for the protection of mountain gods and guardian deities.
 After Buddhism was introduced to Tibet, it deeply integrated with Bon culture, and traditional totem tablets gradually incorporated Buddhist mantras and images of deities, resulting in the formation of peace tablets that combined religious significance and practicality.

-During the Ming and Qing dynasties, as cultural exchanges between Tibet and Han regions became increasingly active, the production techniques of the Ping'an amulet continuously advanced, and the materials became more abundant.
+During the Ming and Qing dynasties, as cultural exchanges between Tibet and Han regions became increasingly active, the production technology of the Ping'an amulet continuously advanced, and the materials became more abundant.
 Initially a religious artifact, the Ping'an amulet gradually transformed into a protective charm worn by the entire Tibetan populace.
 Subsequently, with the spread of culture, it became a widely loved Tibetan-style accessory among the masses.

 Optional button